unexpectedjs/unexpected/ReadMe.md

 - Compatible with all test frameworks.
 - Node.JS ready (`require('unexpected')`).
 - Single global with no prototype extensions or shims.
-- TODO: Cross-browser: works on IE6+, Firefox, Safari, Chrome, Opera.
+- Cross-browser: works on IE9+, Firefox, Safari, Chrome, Opera.

 ## How to use